HardcoreMagazine/Ez_Flux.1/README.md

 + Back in the project: open [config](/program/config/) catalog
 + Open file "user_secrets.md", copy everything inside
 + Create a new file with name: "user_secrets.py" and paste contents of "md" file
-+ Copy your access token from huggingface webpage and paste it inside empty quotes <''>, save and close the file
++ Copy your access token from huggingface webpage and replace value inside marked quotes '...', save and close the file

 ## How to use
 + Open project folder with VSCode or whichever editor you're using